MicrosoftDocs/dynamics-365-fraud-protection/content/assessment-configure-existing.md

 - Reporting
   - You can setup data filters   to match your business needs, allowing you to analyze your data in various ways within the reports.
 A default set of data filters will be assigned automatically based on your assessment configuration.
   - You can setup data fields from observation events and labels to show distribution metrics as needed.
   - By enabling or disabling the "Amount" option, you can choose to show the Amount metric in the reports.
 You can select specific data attributes to determine how amounts are aggregated for reporting.
 The “txnAmount” in monetary templates like Purchase, Money Transfer, and Card Payment is considered as the default amount attributes.
-These default amount attributes will be converted  to USD for aggregation, specifically to unify the currency representation.
   - A limit has been set on report configuration changes to 5 times every 90 days to ensure the highest quality of performance and a consistent user experience.
 This has been implemented to maintain the integrity and responsiveness of the reports.
 Please note that it may take up to 24 hours for reports to be generated following the initial transaction.
 Similarly, enabling or re-enabling a report can result in up to a 24-hour delay before the reports become visible.